Center for Personalized Diagnostics

 The CAP/CLIA certified Center enables personalized therapies by offering genome-wide precision diagnostics to identify the specific tumor characteristics for each patient.
-In fact, of all the tumor patients tested to date by the CPD, 79% of them have received genomic testing results that altered prognosis or empowered the treating oncologists to alter the patients' treatment therapy or both.
+In fact, of all the tumor patients tested to date, approximately 75% of them have received genomic testing results that altered prognosis or empowered the treating oncologists to alter the patients' treatment therapy or both.

 The CPD will also serve as a cancer research center to detect clinical correlations for treatment and outcome, with the goal to identify prognostic markers for future diagnostic and treatment options.

 The CPD is tightly integrated with the clinical mission at Penn medicine and works in close concert with oncologists and other physicians.
 In addition, the CPD leadership is part of the Abramson Cancer Center experimental therapeutics tumor board.